ffMathy/OctoGWT/README.md

 # OctoGWT
-## A Given-When-Then test framework on steroids
+## A Selenium WebDriver Given-When-Then test framework on steroids
 For GWT there are many test frameworks to pick from.
 One of these is Cucumber, which is good for what it's for (increasing readability of tests for "normal" human beings).
 However, developing tests in this system can take a long time.

 If you think the following sample code excites you, please do read on.